shivenigma/shivenigma.github.io/_posts/2020-08-01-qwerty-to-dvorak-2.md

 </video>
 </div>

 The obvious choice would be to buy a custom programmable keyboard.
 But they are really expensive and I don't easily act on the impulse to buy anything ([Learned it from Gandhi](https://viewthroughmywindow.com/the-minimalist-gandhi/)).
 I would like to test how far I can actually go without getting one of those.
 So in the attempt, I rearranged the keys on my [amazon basics keyboard](https://amzn.to/3jGzD02) to match the programmer's dvorak Layout.
-For touch typing you don't really need to do this, changing the OS level settings should do it.
+For touch typing you don't really need to do this, changing the OS settings is enough.
 But this was one of the reason my gradual switch from qwerty failed.
-I wanted the correct key in place to help when I need a reference.
+I want the correct key in place to look when I need a reference.

 To my bad luck, the F and J keycaps were a different design than the rest of the keys.
 So I had to leave those untouched in their qwerty place.
 As a result, H and U key caps ended up in different positions in my setup.
 Programmer's dvorak reorders the numbers keys differently.
 The symbols take the number's place, and the numbers typed using shift.
 The symbol + number key association is also different from qwerty.
 I reordered my number keys based on the cursed row (As normal Dvorak typists call the numbers in the programmer's dvorak).
 That change made typing symbols impossible with the altered keyboard.
 The symbols were all messed up in different places, and I ended up with something like this.